 There’s no mistaking it, fierce brows are totally having a moment right now and making their mark in beauty history.
 And rightly so – beautiful brows are a must for framing the face and finishing off your look.
-From pencils to palettes and pomades to gels, there are more brow products available than ever before.
+From eyebrow pencils to eyebrow palettes and eyebrow pomades to gels, there are more brow products available than ever before.
 So, it’s no surprise that market research company NPD reported an average spend per British woman of £200 per year on eyebrow grooming – That’s a whole lot of primping and preening!
 Brows have always had their place in history and are a marker of beauty movements across the decades.
 From pencil-thin lines to bold, bushy brows and everywhere in between, there is no place the brow is afraid to go. … Are you ready to go back in brow time with us?

 1920’s – Express yourself: We may shudder at the thought of not being able to get our hands on our fave beauty products in moments, but it wasn’t until the start of the 20th century that women could buy commercial beauty products.
 1920’s Hollywood actress Clara Bow heavily pencilled in her brows, wearing them super-thin, straight and long with a downward curve just towards the end.
 This curve that created a slightly sad look helped to give these starlets more visible expression in silent moves.
 These movie stars had a big impact on their fans and this was the very start of celebrity influence that we know and love today.

 1930’s – Ahead of the curve: While thin and fierce brows remained a firm favourite into the 30’s, this decade also saw brow shape become more rounded and curved, as loved by the likes of Greta Garbo and Jean Harlow.
 It was also becoming easier than ever to get your hands on make-up and prices were more affordable too, making cosmetics – including the beloved eyebrow pencil – available to the masses.
 [Image – Greta Garbo]